Corporate Governance

 The Chairman also leads the Board, ensuring constructive communications between Board members and that all directors are able to play a full part in the activities of the Company.
 He is responsible for setting Board agendas and ensuring that Board meetings are effective and that all directors receive accurate, timely and clear information.

-The Chairman also supports the Managing Director in the effective communication with shareholders and ensures that the Board understands the views of major investors and is available to provide advice and support to members of the executive team.
+The Chairman also leads in the effective communication with shareholders and ensures that the Board understands the views of major investors and is available to provide advice and support to members of the executive team.

 Non-executive directors

-There is currently one non-executive director.
+There are currently three non-executive directors.
 The role of non-executive directors is to understand the Company in its entirety and constructively challenge strategy and management performance, set executive remuneration levels and ensure an appropriate succession planning strategy is in place.
 They must also ensure they are satisfied with the accuracy of financial information and that thorough risk management processes are in place.
-The non-executive director also assists the Board with issues such as governance, internal control, remuneration and risk management.
+The non-executive directors also assist the Board with issues such as governance, internal control, remuneration and risk management.

 Effectiveness

-The Board consists of three directors.
+The Board consists of four directors.
 Each year the Board will consider the independence and performance of its non-executive directors and will keep the market updated in accordance with the QCA Code.

 Non-executive directors are appointed for an initial term of three years.